framps/raspiBackup/.github/ISSUE_TEMPLATE/problem-report.md

 ---

-Before opening a big issue please check
+Before opening a big issue please

-* [ ] Did you check whether your message was listed on the messages page and the suggested action fixes your issue?
+* [ ] Check whether your message was listed on the messages page and the suggested action fixes your issue?
 [English](https://linux-tips-and-tricks.de/en/rmessages) - [German](https://linux-tips-and-tricks.de/de/fehlermeldungen)

-If this doesn't help please provide following detailed information:

 * [ ] Provide first line from output of `sudo raspiBackup.sh --version` or `sudo raspiBackupInstallUI.sh --version`
 * [ ] Provide the contents of /etc/os-release